chrisoldnall/MR_Preparation/README.md

 # MR Preparation
 This is a repository that houses all the scripts within the pipeline to prepare data for Mendelian randomisation methods at an individual level.
 As such there are a mix of bash and python scripts included.
-These should be viewed and ran in the following order (note: where a number has an 'a' or 'b' this is because there are two parts of the pipeline which can be run simultaeneously.)
+These should be viewed and ran in the following order.

 - 1 - SNP_Exposure_Lists.py
 - 2 - LDClumping.sh